This Guide Memo describes the various types of gifts accepted by Stanford University and the procedures for handling them.

 f.
 Memorial and Honorarium Gifts

-In most cases, the University uses memorial gifts (i.e., contributions made in memory of someone who has passed away) to purchase and maintain books for its library system; honorarium gifts made in honor of a special event or living person are handled in the same way.
+In most cases, the university uses memorial gifts (i.e., contributions made in memory of someone who has passed away) to support the objects and purposes of the university; honorarium gifts made in honor of a special event or living person are handled in the same way.
 If an alternative purpose is preferred, a separate memorial or named fund may be established through the Office of Development.

 g.
 Gifts of Real or Personal Property